solsword/prereqs/README.md

 5. If you're running this stuff on your own computer, git commit stuff and then ssh into tempest, `su cs`, and go to ~/public_html/Curriculum/prereqs and git pull.
-6. Copy `index.html` into the directory above, named dependencies-X.html,
-   and update the `dependencies.html` symlink.